Rosemary Husbands-Mathurin

 Rosemary Husbands-Mathurin MBE is a Saint Lucian politician.

-Husbands-Mathurin served as president of the Senate from 2007 to 2008, and speaker of the House of Assembly from 2008 to 2011.
+Husbands-Mathurin served as president of the Senate from January 2007 to 2008, and speaker of the House of Assembly from November 2008 to November 2011.
 She was appointed parliamentary commissioner in 2017 and 2022.

 She was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours.